 Upload Date: November 25, 2016

 This is not your typical Goomzilla video.
-Rather, it's a set of videos set into one Choose Your Own Adventure story.
+Rather, it's a set of videos set into one Gamebook story.
 Instead of Goomzilla resolving the conflict, the outcome is in your hands.

 One day on Yoshi's Island, the Yoshi clan is guarding an egg, presumably the next Yoshi to be born.
 But that night, a mysterious hooded figure crept onto the island and stole the egg while the other Yoshis were sleeping.
 Yoshi vows to retrieve the stolen egg.